-Dolby Atmos has the potential to make as significant a change to the audio aspect of home cinema that Blu-ray did to the visuals when it was introduced.
+Dolby Atmos has the potential to make as significant a change to the audio aspect of home cinema that Blu-ray did to the visuals when it was introduced, and subsequently 4K Ultra HD when that arrived to succeed it.
 It could even become something synonymously associated with general home cinema, not just in the mid- to high-end.

 But what is Dolby Atmos?
 And why is it getting audiophiles and cinephiles excited?

 Dolby Atmos takes the longstanding 5.1 surround sound but adds extra height channels to provide a more enveloping sound effect in your room.
 Rather than have sounds of raindrops, or a helicopter moving around the same height as your ears with 5.1 for example, with Atmos you'll be able to hear rain falling from above or a helicopter moving from over your head and over into the distance.
 At least, that's the theory.

 It introduces new speaker configurations, such as 5.1.4, where there are five speakers around the room, one subwoofer and four height channel speakers.
 You could also have 5.1.2, 7.1.2 or 7.1.4.
 If you want some extra low-end grunt, you can also add an extra subwoofer into the mix.

 Because Dolby Atmos is an object-based sound format, when creating a soundtrack to a film, sound mixers are able to specify the exact place they want the sounds to be, as opposed to 'left-channel' or 'right rear-channel' of 5.1 surround soundtracks.